-The Company leases space under non-cancelable operating lease, which require the Company to pay base rent, real estate taxes, insurance, general repairs, and maintenance.
+The Company leases space under non-cancelable operating lease, which requires the Company to pay base rent, real estate taxes, insurance, general repairs, and maintenance.
 The Company does not have finance leases.

 In February 2020, the Company entered into a non-cancelable operating lease for office space with a commencement date of September 2020.
 The monthly payments escalate over the 63-month term with total gross commitments of \$2.3 million.
 The lease includes an option to renew the lease term for an additional period of 60 months.
-The renewal option is not included in the lease term or minimum lease payments disclosures below as the Company is not reasonably certain to exercise the option.
+The renewal option is not included in the lease term as the Company is not reasonably certain to exercise the option.
 Lease incentives, which relate to rent abatement, were considered in the calculation of the lease liability and right-of-use asset.
-Lease expense for the three and six months ended June 30, 2021 was \$0.1 million and \$0.2 million, respectively.
+Lease expense for the three months ended March 31, 2022 and 2021 was \$0.1 million and \$0.1 million, respectively.